elotroalex/chiens/_texts/translation.md

 - {:.i2} You won't stop me from speaking to my friends without eclipse
 - Fat moon, bad weed, sycamore, sycamore ...
-- Those are my loves, here are my hates
+- Those are my loves, here are my hatreds
 - and my voice a wise child at the edge of your alcove.

 - {:.sp} The Chorus *(distant.)*

-- {:.i2} Oh, the king stands.
+- {:.i2} Oh, the king rises.

 ---